-Whenever you walk outside along a road or in a developed area, you are a pedestrian.
-For most of us, we are pedestrians at some time during the day, which also means we are at risk of pedestrian accidents and injuries on a daily basis.
-Pedestrian accidents can occur in many locations, the most common of which are traffic intersections (with or without crosswalks), parking lots and garages, and sidewalks that run along busy streets.
-Pedestrians are no match for a large car or truck in size, speed or protection, so when a motor vehicle strikes them, they are likely to sustain serious injuries.
-Pedestrians also have little protection from an impact, and they are directly exposed to the ground and to the vehicle striking them.
-Motor vehicle drivers and passengers at least have the protective covering of their motor vehicle’s frame and body surrounding them, along with airbags and seatbelts, to reduce injuries.
-Pedestrians have none of these protections and often sustain severe or even life-threatening injuries.
-In a recent year in Missouri, the following occurred due to pedestrian accidents:
+All of us are pedestrians at some time during the day, which also means we are at risk of pedestrian accidents and injuries on a daily basis.
+Pedestrian accidents with vehicles–as in, a vehicle striking and injuring or killing a pedestrian–can occur in many locations, including traffic intersections with or without crosswalks, parking lots, garages, and sidewalks that run along busy streets.
+Pedestrians are no match for a large car or truck in size, speed, or protection, so when a motor vehicle strikes them, they are likely to suffer serious injuries or death.
+Pedestrians have little protection from an impact, and they are directly exposed to the ground and to the vehicle striking them.

-If you or a loved one sustained injuries in a pedestrian accident, hire the right legal assistance as soon as possible.
-The St. Louis pedestrian accident attorneys at The Cagle Law Firm handle personal injury claims and have settled and litigated many pedestrian accident cases.
-They can assist you in recovering the monetary compensation that you need to move forward after a serious injury.
+If you or a loved one suffered injuries in a pedestrian accident, hire the right legal assistance as soon as possible.
+At The Cagle Law Firm, you can work with a pedestrian accident lawyer in St. Louis, MO, with experience in settling and litigating pedestrian accident cases.
+They can assist you in recovering the monetary compensation you need to move forward after a serious injury.

 A car or truck driver who negligently causes a collision and strikes a pedestrian can cause catastrophic and deadly results.
-Pedestrian accident victims can sustain injuries that may include:
+Those involved in pedestrian accidents can suffer injuries that may include:

 - Lacerations and contusions